linq2db/linq2db/NuGet/README.AspNet.md

 }
 ```

-`DataConnection` will used the options passed into the base constructor to setup the connection.
+`DataConnection` will use the options passed into the base constructor to setup the connection.
-> [!NOTE]
-> `DataConnection` supports `LinqToDBConnectionOptions`.
-However `DataContext` is not yet supported.